Why Regulatory Affairs of Food?

 - Develop concrete management tools to coordinate regulatory projects within small, medium, and large companies

-- The program focuses on food law, food policy, food science, business and marketing, regulatory processes, U.S. regulation of food, and international regulation of food
+- Focus on food law, food policy, food science, business and marketing, regulatory processes, U.S. regulation of food, and international regulation of food

-- The program integrates current concerns and developments in how regulatory process is shaped by bureaucratic constraints; scientific and policy concerns; input from industry, consumers, and advocacy groups; and how regulatory developments influence food issues
+- Integrate current concerns and developments in how regulatory process is shaped by bureaucratic constraints; scientific and policy concerns; input from industry, consumers, and advocacy groups; and how regulatory developments influence food issues